pagkly/Zed/Investopedia3/Qualified Exchange Accommodation Arrangements.md

 In other words, if a person also receives other (not like-kind) property or money, (as part of the exchange), it must be recognized as a gain to the extent of the other property and money received.
 However, the taxpayer cannot recognize a loss.

 The taxable amount that is not deferred by Section 1031 is the amount of the boot.
 The taxable amount that is deferred by Section 1031 is the capital gain or loss on the like-kind real estate exchanged.
 Gain recognized because the boot was received is reported on Form 8949, Schedule D on Form 1040, or Form 4797, as applicable.
-If [depreciation](https://www.investopedia.com/terms/d/depreciation.asp) must be recaptured, then this recognized gain may have to be reported as [ordinary income](https://www.investopedia.com/terms/o/ordinaryincome.asp).
+If [[depreciation]](https://www.investopedia.com/terms/d/depreciation.asp) must be recaptured, then this recognized gain may have to be reported as [[ordinary income]](https://www.investopedia.com/terms/o/ordinaryincome.asp).

 ### Exchange Accommodation Titleholder